CodeXCourses/level-2-course-content/week-1/day-3-breaout-task.md

 1. **Create a Git Organization**:
    - Go to [GitHub](https://github.com) and create a new organization.
    - Follow the prompts to set up the organization.
-   - **Verification**: Take a screenshot of your GitHub showing the new organization.

 ### Part 2: Moving Class Assignments into an Organization